NUR 514- Week 6 Assignment Emerging Technology Brief

 One of the emerging technologies that the author believes will have a significant impact on barriers to healthcare is the Internet of Medical Things (IoMT).
 Accordingly, IoMT refers to medical infrastructure that consists of software, sensors, healthcare IT systems and medical devices that are utilized in medical monitoring, testing, as well as diagnostics.
 The use of this infrastructure can help the healthcare provider a well as the patient to monitor and inform them on the actual data on potential issues that could result in health problems.
 Through it, potential health problems are averted before they occur (Balas et al., 2019).
 An example is the use of skin sensors for blood glucose where diabetic patients are installed with sensors that monitor their blood glucose levels.
 The sensors notify the patient and healthcare provider incidences of low or high blood glucose levels and the need for an immediate action.
 In some cases, the sensors deliver insulin depending on the blood glucose levels.
 Through this mechanism, health problems such as diabetic coma and hypeglycemia and prevented prior to their occurrence in patients suffering from diabetes.

-the elderly populations.
+The other way in which the technology could function in healthcare is the management of health problem that affect the elderly populations.
 The elderly are at a risk of problems such as cardiovascular, renal, and respiratory and memory loss problems.
 The technology proves significant to these populations.
 For instance, sensors can be used to monitor their blood pressure and immediate actions taken in case of any deviations from the normal range (Stegemann, 2016).
 Similarly, they can be used to monitor their adherence to medication and notifications sent to them in cases where they forget their medical regimen.

 The use of IoMT technology in health is however associated with some legal and ethical issues.
 One of them is the issue of privacy.
 Scholars argue that the use of such emergent technologies might violate one’s right to privacy.
 The system information can be accessed by third parties, thereby, weakening their use in the modern world.
 The other issue is safety concern.
 The long-term effects of the monitors are yet to be established.
 There is the concern that too much monitoring might be unhealthy as it raises individual focus on slight health issues that might be of less concern to them (Keramidas, Voros & Hübner, 2017).
 Therefore, these issues need to be addressed for the emerging technologies to be relevant in the modern practice of healthcare.